K

 What Databricks is not

-It is worth saying this clearly, because the marketing can make it sound like everything.
+This is worth saying clearly, because the marketing can make it sound like everything.

 Databricks is not a database in the traditional sense.
 You are not running queries on a disk attached to a server.
 Your data lives in cloud object storage (S3, ADLS, GCS) and Delta Lake adds structure on top of it.

 It is also not a magic fix for bad data.
-Teams that move chaotic, undocumented data into Databricks still have chaotic, undocumented data.
+Teams that move messy, undocumented data into Databricks still have messy, undocumented data.
 Unity Catalog can enforce governance, but someone still has to define what the rules are.

 Databricks is a cloud platform that lets data teams store, process, query, and build models on their data without leaving one environment.
 It is built on Apache Spark, uses Delta Lake for reliable storage, and the Lakehouse architecture sits at the center of how it works.

-If you are just starting out, the three things to get comfortable with are the workspace and notebooks, Delta Lake tables, and Unity Catalog.
+If you are just starting out, the three things to get comfortable with first are notebooks, Delta Lake tables, and Unity Catalog.
 Everything else builds on those.

 On this page

-The problem Databricks was built to solveSo what exactly is Databricks?What is Apache Spark, and why does it keep coming up?The Lakehouse: Databricks' core ideaWhat you actually do inside DatabricksWho actually uses Databricks?How Databricks fits the 2026 data stackWhat Databricks is notConclusion
+The problem Databricks was built to solveSo what exactly is Databricks?What is Apache Spark, and why does it keep coming up?The Lakehouse: Databricks' core ideaWhat you actually do inside DatabricksWho actually uses Databricks?How Databricks fits the 2026 data stackWhat Databricks is notSummaryRelated Reading

 Follow on Google